veusz/veusz/README.md

 SAMP interfaces to its plotting facilities.
 It also allows for manipulation and editing of datasets.
 Data can be captured from external sources such as Internet sockets or other programs.

+## Changes in 3.3.1
+  * New tools for zooming into plot on click, zooming out, moving plot center and resetting plot axes
+  * Double clicking on axis range resets endpoint to Auto
+  * Add key entries for histo widget
+  * MacOS improvements
+    * Big Sur compatibility fix
+    * Fix file associations
+  * Python 3.10 prerelease fixes
+  * Fix for reproducible builds

 ## Changes in 3.3
   * New histogramming widget (histo)